nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Fire Dragon is a bitch, he can kill Leena or Glenn if you ain't careful.
 Be prepared to adhoc the fight on this one.
 Remember that only Glenn has Revive and Magnify so determine for yourself if the Fight is worth continuing if Glenn was the person to die.
 Reset the game instead of running away.

 - Normal Strats
-  - Leena - 1 - Eagle Eye Glenn
+  - Serge - 1 - EagleEye Glenn
   - If Attacked:
-    - Glenn - 2
+    - Leena - 1 / 1 - AquaBall
     - Serge - 1 / 1 - TurnBlue Glenn
+    - Glenn - 3 / 3
   - If Not Attacked
     - Glenn - 3 / 3
+    - Leena - 1 - AquaBall
-    - Serge - 1 (Or 1/1 if you can push it) - TurnBlue on Glenn
+    - Serge - 1 / 1 (Just get Glenn to 5 Stamina) - TurnBlue Glenn
-  - Glenn - 3 / 3 - Revive Leena if she died earlier
+    - Glenn - 3 / 3
+  - FireDragon - FireBreath
   - Leena - 1 / 1 / 1 / 1 / 1
   - Serge - Genius Leena
   - Glenn - Magnify